 Mailchimp is a a popular email marketing platform.
 With Mailchimp’s API, you can get data on your campaigns, ads, lists and audiences, reporting, and much more.

-To pull data from Mailchimp into Google Sheets, first install and open the Apipheny Google Sheets add-on.
+To pull data from the Mailchimp API to Google Sheets easily and without writing any code, first install and open the Apipheny Google Sheets add-on.

-Apipheny is an API integrator for Google Sheets that you can use to connect to unlimited API data sources, make unlimited API requests, and more.
-Click here to learn more about Apipheny.
-There’s a 30-day free trial included then it’s $19-$29/month.
+Apipheny is a no-code API integrator for Google Sheets that you can use to make unlimited API requests, connect to unlimited APIs (including the Mailchimp API), save API requests, schedule API requests, and more.
+Click here if you want to learn more about Apipheny.

 2. After you’ve installed Apipheny, open a Google Sheet and then click on Add-Ons in the top menu.
 Then, in the add-ons menu, you should see Apipheny.
 Just click Apipheny > Import API to open the Apipheny sidebar in your Google Sheets: